Philip Henry Savage: Biography

 Refusing a position as an English instructor at the Massachusetts Institute of Technology, he began work at the Boston Public Library as Secretary to the Librarian (who was, at the time, Herbert Putnam), becoming a Clerk of the Corporation in 1899.
 On May 31, 1899, he was stricken with appendicitis, and after a weeklong illness, he died on June 4 at Massachusetts General Hospital.
 In 1901, his collected poems were posthumously edited and released by his friend, well-known composer and musicologist, Daniel Gregory Mason, as the Poems of Philip Henry Savage.
 Mason praised Savage for "delicate idealism."
 Savage's nature poetry won the most praise from critics of his time.
-He was a close friend of another Harvard poet, William Vaughn Moody, who he entered Harvard with in 1889.
+He was a close friend of another Harvard poet, William Vaughn Moody, with whom he entered Harvard in 1889.
 Savage is often linked with a group known as the Harvard poets (or the Harvard Pessimists), many of whom died young (such as Trumbull Stickney, George Cabot Lodge, Thomas Parker Sanborn, and Hugh McCulloch).